 In 1983, the tug was seized authorities at Boston, Massachusetts with a full cargo of marijuna bales.

-In 1984, she was acquired by the Boston Fuel Transportation Company of Boston, Massachusetts.
+In 1984, she was acquired by the Boston Fuel Transportation Company of Boston, Massachusetts (a subsidiary of the Reinauer Transportation Company of Staten Island, New York).
 Where she was dismantled for her electronic gear.